The best theme parks in Japan for kids (ranked for 2026)

 🕍 Check out the 7 Best Tokyo Disney Sea Rides (Plus Family Friendly Photo Spots and More Tokyo Disney Sea Planning Tips)

 Mum Tip: The Tokyo Disney resort is huge, and both parks are well worth visiting.
-Plan a multi-day visit if possible, especially because of the Fantasy Spring expansion (we spent 3 days in Tokyo Disney on our last trip, and it was the righ amount of time for us).
+Plan a multi-day visit if possible, especially because of the Fantasy Spring expansion (we spent 3 days in Tokyo Disney on our last trip, and it was the right amount of time for us).
+Check our guide to how many days to spend in the Tokyo Disney parks.

 👉Click Here To Get The Best Prices And Book Your Tickets With Klook

-🎁 Use the code THATMUMTRAVEL5KLOOK to get an extra 5% off listed ticket prices
+🎁 Use the code THATMUMTRAVEL5KLOOK to get an extra reader-exclusive discount off listed ticket prices

 2. Universal Studios Japan – Osaka